TL;DR

 Use your best customers to sharpen your competitive position.

 If your positioning is not grounded in retained usage patterns, it will eventually drift toward generic category language.
-Start with the workflows, jobs, and features your best customers actually repeat.
+Start with the workflows, jobs, and features your best customers actually repeat, then check what those signals mean strategically against Kano logic and competitor reality.